mkaiser323/url-shortener/README.md

 export FLASK_ENV=development
 ```

-2. Navigate to the root project directory and ctivate the environment using the following command:
+2. Navigate to the root project directory and activate the environment using the following command:

 ```. venv/bin/activate```